SameeraWijerathne/SameeraWijerathne/README.md

 ## 🚀 About Me

-🎓 I'm Sameera Wijerathna, a **graduate engineering student** with a passion for 👨‍💻 web development.
+🎓 I'm Sameera Wijerathne, a **graduate engineering student** with a passion for 👨‍💻 web development.
 I have honed my skills in both front-end and back-end web development.
 My goal is to create visually appealing, user-friendly websites that deliver exceptional experiences.
 What excites me most about web development is its ever-evolving nature.
 I am dedicated to staying up-to-date with the latest technologies and trends, constantly seeking opportunities to expand my knowledge and skill set.
 Whether it's mastering new frameworks or exploring innovative design patterns, I am committed to pushing the boundaries of what's possible in the digital realm.

 ## 🛠️ Skills